pattplatt/Time-Series-Library-MA/README.md

 # Evaluation of Transformers for Multivariate Time-Series Anomaly Detection

-Forked from the Time Series Library (TSlib)
+Evaluation of several Transformer Architectures on Multivariate Time-Series Data.

-TSlib is an open-source library for deep learning researchers, especially for deep time series analysis.
+Forked from the Time Series Library (TSlib): https://github.com/thuml/Time-Series-Library TSlib is an open-source library for deep learning researchers, especially for deep time series analysis.

 ## Usage